-The school and/or its staff will endeavour to administer all medicines correctly, but cannot be held responsible for errors in administration or adverse reactions caused by medication.
+dminister all medicines corre erse reactions caused by me •

 Name of pupil:

-Class:....
+Class:

-Name of medicine:....
+Name of medicine:

-(include FULL details as given on the container label issued by the pharmacist)
+(include FULI L details as given on the container label iss ued by the pharmacist)

 Name of medicine Dose Frequency/Times Date of completion of course (if known)

-Medicine 1:
+Medicine 1: (

 Medicine 2:

 Medicine 3:

 Special instructions

-Additional information (about the medicine).....
+Additional information (abou It the medicine)

-Any prescribed medicines MUST be supplied to the school in a container clearly labelled (by the pharmacist, with the name of the medicine, full instructions for use and the name of the pupil).
-All medicines should be in the original container bearing the manufacturer's instructions/guidelines.
-The school will NOT administer medicines supplied in inappropriate containers.
-Any medicine requiring refrigeration should be supplied inside a further container which is clearly labelled on the outside with the medicine type and name.
+pharmacist, with the name of medicines should be in the The school will NOT adminis of the medicine, ful original container b ster medicines sup d be supplied insid to the school in a container of instructions for use and the pearing the manufacturer's insplied in inappropriate contaile a further container which it e name of the pupil).
+All nstructions/guidelines. iners.
+Any medicine

 This form should be renewed by parent/guardian if there any changes to a pupil's medication.

-Parent/Guardian signature
+Parent/Guardian signature .

-Name (block capitals).....
+Name (block capitals)

 Relationship to child

-Date